uswds/uswds-site/_components/card.md

 type: component
 title: Card
 category: Components
-lead: Cards serve as containers that can exist individually or as part of a collection.
+lead: Cards contain content and actions about a single subject.
 ---

-The card component acts as an entry point to more detailed information and can contain elements such as multimedia, text, links, graphs, and captions.
+A **card** is often a subset or summary of a larger idea.
+It acts as an entry point to more detailed information.
+This summary can contain a variety of content types, such as text, images and multimedia, or buttons and links.

-Card is typically a member of a collection of similar cards as well as a subset or summary of a parent record.
-A card is distinct from its collection peers in content.
-A card is distinct from its page context in form.
+An individual card is typically **a member of a collection** of similar cards, not a single card in isolation.
+A card is distinguished from others in its collection by its content, and cards are distinguished from the broader page context in form — usually with a border or a shadow.

+{:.margin-bottom-4}

-A card is modular in the sense that you can vary the order of its peers without destroying the card’s meaning.
+Finally, a card is **modular**.
+This means that you can vary the order of cards in a collection without destroying any individual card’s meaning.

 {% include code/preview.html component="card" %}
 <section class="site-component-section">